 Will our school have recycling collections during the summer?

-Denver Recycles works with DPS to identify all schools that will have classes or summer camps and notifies those schools of their summer collection schedule, as it will be different from the regular school year schedule.
+Denver Recycles will continue recycling collections throughout the summer break.
 As always, education is key to proper recycling and ensuring your recyclables are free of contamination.
 Please inform your summer students and visitors on the recycling guidelines.
 You may also want to relocate some of your recycling carts to accommodate areas (gyms, auditoriums) where students will be located.